kaesar/onmind-pre/README.md

 **Predefined Rutinme Environment (PRE)**.
 A way to prepare and make progressive development, such as scaffolding or local deploy, using **YAML** and linking **Bash** commands in a blueprint.
 It is a simple **CI/CD** tool also (in its foundations) but starts before of that.

+> Basically, the way to operate consists in a **YAML** file where you define **variables** and **steps** with commands (bash sentences), then you are under your imagination (e.g. you can mix with scripts in javascript or python for more elaborated processes, like Service-Connections)

 To use **OnMind-PRE**, first set a `_pre.yml` with the following specification example (is similar to basic aspects of **Azure Pipelines**):

 ```yml